Chenming00/Chenming00/README.md

 ## About me

--  👨‍🎓 The University of Utah Bachelor of Sciense- Strategic Communicat
+-  👨‍🎓 Bachelor of Sciense- Strategic communication at The University of Utah

 ## Connect with me